vib-tcp/project_github_microcredential/README.md

 6. Search for other Git commands, that were not introduced in the course, choose one or more that you agree could be useful in your work and include in the documentation.

+7. You must have at least one tag in your project

-7. Review and communicate with each other using GitHub-issues
+8. Review and communicate with each other using GitHub-issues

-8. Clone the project in your computer and work as much as possible using command line.
+9. Work as much as possible using command line.

 Delivery
 -----------